Malcolm Young: Personal life, illness and death

 Young was married to his wife, Linda.
 The Youngs had two children: Ross and Cara.

 Young sought treatment for alcoholism in 1988.

 At the conclusion of the Black Ice World Tour in 2010, Young was diagnosed with lung cancer.
 It was treated at an early stage, so surgery was successful and the cancer was removed.
 He also had an unspecified heart problem and a pacemaker.

 In April 2014, Young became seriously ill and was unable to continue performing.
 On 16 April 2014, AC/DC released a note stating that Young would be "taking a break from the band due to ill health".
 On 24 September 2014, the band's management announced that Young was officially retiring and would not be rejoining AC/DC.
 Stevie Young filled in for Malcolm on the band's 2015 Rock or Bust World Tour and eventually became his full-time replacement.

 On 26 September 2014, The Sydney Morning Herald reported that Young had been diagnosed with dementia and had been admitted to a nursing home where he could receive full-time care.
 In subsequent interviews, Angus stated that his brother had been experiencing lapses in memory and concentration before the Black Ice project and had been receiving treatment during the Black Ice World Tour, which ended in 2010.
 Angus also stated that Young was rehearsing AC/DC's songs repeatedly before every concert just to remember how they went.
 He added that AC/DC would continue according to his brother's wishes and standards.

 Young died from dementia on 18 November 2017 at the age of 64, at Lulworth House in Elizabeth Bay.
 His funeral was held at St Mary's Cathedral, Sydney, on 28 November.
-Young's elder brother George died a few weeks before him, on 22 October 2017.
+Young's elder brother George died a few weeks before he did, on 22 October 2017.